-Regular office hours are 9:00 a.m. to noon Monday through Thursday.
+Regular office hours are 9:00 am to 1:00 pm Monday, Tuesday, and Thursday.

 Please call before visiting to make sure someone will be in the office.